aretext/aretext/docs/files.md

 Files
 =====

 Aretext is designed to integrate seamlessly with a terminal-based workflow.
-This strongly influences aretext's approach to managing files:
+This strongly influences how aretext manages files:

 -	It delegates window management to your terminal multiplexer or emulator.
 Each instance of aretext opens a single document at a time; to edit multiple documents simultaneously, you can use [tmux](https://wiki.archlinux.org/title/Tmux) to run multiple instances of aretext in the same terminal.